theRealAph/ScopeLocals/README.md

   calls `remove()`.
 This is not so much a problem of behaviour as one of performance cost.

-  It is unfortunately common for developers to forget remove a `ThreadLocal`, or even just to reset it to `null`.
+  It is unfortunately common for developers to forget to remove a `ThreadLocal`, or even just to reset it to `null`.
 Indeed, for programs that rely on the unconstrained mutability of `ThreadLocal` there may be no clear point at which it is safe to call `remove()`.
 This can lead to a long-term memory